woocommerce/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/block-client-apis/checkout/checkout-flow-and-events.md

 When a success response is returned, the payment method context status will be changed to `SUCCESS`.
 In addition, including any of the additional properties will result in extra actions:

 -   `paymentMethodData`: The contents of this object will be included as the value for `payment_data` when checkout sends a request to the checkout endpoint for processing the order.
 This is useful if a payment method does additional server side processing.
--   `billingData`: This allows payment methods to update any billing data information in the checkout (typically used by Express payment methods) so it's included in the checkout processing request to the server.
-This data should be in the [shape outlined here](../../../../assets/js/types/type-defs/billing.js).
+-   `billingAddress`: This allows payment methods to update any billing data information in the checkout (typically used by Express payment methods) so it's included in the checkout processing request to the server.
+This data should be in the [shape outlined here](../../../../assets/js/settings/shared/default-address-fields.ts).
--   `shippingData`: This allows payment methods to update any shipping data information for the order (typically used by Express payment methods) so it's included in the checkout processing request to the server.
-This data should be in the [shape outlined here](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/34e17c3622637dbe8b02fac47b5c9b9ebf9e3596/assets/js/type-defs/cart.js#L20-L32).
+-   `shippingAddress`: This allows payment methods to update any shipping data information for the order (typically used by Express payment methods) so it's included in the checkout processing request to the server.
+This data should be in the [shape outlined here](../../../../assets/js/settings/shared/default-address-fields.ts).

-If `billingData` or `shippingData` properties aren't in the response object, then the state for the data is left alone.
+If `billingAddress` or `shippingAddress` properties aren't in the response object, then the state for the data is left alone.

 #### Fail